eugenioenko/interpreter/readme.md

     var object = new Object();
     var something;
 ```

-variables can't be defined twice with the same name, the interpreter will throw an error
+Variables can't be defined twice with the same name, the interpreter will throw an error

 ```
     var variable = 1;
     var variable = 2; // illegal, identifier has the same name